CrumpNa/StayReadyLab06-SuperHuman/README.md

 ## Part 3

-1. Create a *main* method that instantiates a few *Human* and *SuperHuman* classes
+1. Create a *main* method that instantiates a few *Human* and *SuperHero.SuperHuman* classes
 2. Demonstrate calling methods from the *Human* instances
-3. Demonstrate calling methods inherited from *Human* on your *SuperHuman* instances
+3. Demonstrate calling methods inherited from *Human* on your *SuperHero.SuperHuman* instances